We love to camp and we love to eat. They’re two of our favorite things.

 - Cook time and servings.

 - Equipment needed at the campsite.
-This typically does not include your heat source (firewood, camp stove, etc.) or plates, forks, knives, etc. It is only the special equipment required to make that specific recipe.
+This typically does not include your heat source (firewood, charcoal, etc.) or plates, forks, knives, spatulas, mixing bowls etc. It is only the special equipment required to make that specific recipe.
 This is included to help you when packing for your trip.
 Just don’t forget about the other items that you’ll need.

 - Before you leave home.
 This section is very helpful in reducing your workload at the campsite.
 Anything you can do at home before you leave will give you more time to relax and enjoy yourself on your trip.